Payment Glossary: 70+ Payment Terms and Definitions for 2026

 Batch processing groups approved card transactions and submits them for settlement later, helping merchants simplify reconciliation, manage costs, and support workflows like delayed capture.

-Read more about Batch ProcessingSynonyms: batch settlement, batch capture, end-of-day settlement
+Batch Processingbatch settlement, batch capture, end-of-day settlement

 A billing descriptor is the statement text tied to a card transaction.
 Clear, recognizable descriptors help merchants cut friendly fraud, reduce chargebacks, and support stronger recurring payment performance.